 Paul and his wife moved to Molenstraat 27 in Geleen.
 Below is a recent picture of that address.

-Paul Siegfried Willner was born in Aachen in Germany, near to the Dutch border, on June 5, 1902.
+Paul Siegfried Willner was born in Aachen in Germany, near the Dutch border, on June 5, 1902.
 He had moved in February 1934 from Aachen to Geleen.
-On November 25, 1941 Paul lost his German citizenship as per new Reichs citizens law.
-As a Jew he was no longer considered to be a German.
+On November 25, 1941, Paul lost his German citizenship as per the new Reich citizens’ law.
+As a Jew, he was no longer considered to be a German.

-On February 5, 1942 Paul and Charlotte divorced, I don’t know why but I can only imagine that this was to safe Charlotte.
-If she was no longer married to a Jew, she would more then likely be safe.
+On February 5, 1942, Paul and Charlotte divorced, I don’t know why but I can only imagine that this was to save Charlotte.
+If she was no longer married to a Jew, she would more than likely be safe.

 On August 25, 1942, Paul had to register for labour in Germany, A day later on August 26, he ended up in Westerbork transit camp.
 Two days later he was deported to Auschwitz.
 But shortly before arriving there, he was taken off the train at the labour camp in Kosel.
 It is not clear where he was murdered.
 His date of death was registered as April 30, 1943, but that was a generic date used for many whose death date wasn’t known.

 On October 5, 1942, the RAF mistakenly bombed Geleen, assuming it was Aachen, Paul’s house was destroyed as was the house of his ex-wife.

 Julius Jacob Wolff who was also Jewish survived the war, His shop was still thriving when I left Geleen in 1997.

 When I said at the start ‘how close the Holocaust still is to me, I meant it in a physical way as in buildings I have been in or have been close to, but also in an emotional way, because I never knew this bit of history.
 I had to emigrate to find out the significance of the actual buildings, which is a pity.